NightwindDev/Tweak-Tutorial/p9_mshookivar.md

 ```

 * `object` - This is where the ivar is located, so for example it could be `self` or an instance of a class.
 * `name_of_ivar` - This is obviously the name of the ivar.
 In `valueForKey` it can be written as a NSString though.
-Bear in mind though that despite `MSHookIvar` "ugly" syntax, it tends to be more effective.
+Bare in mind though that despite `MSHookIvar` "ugly" syntax, it tends to be more effective.

 ## Another Example use-case